Omer1Eryilmaz/RSMG3/README.md

 .py and .ipynb files are identical.
 The latter is used to save the outputs.

-Duan, Shiyu, Shujian Yu, and José C. Príncipe.
-"Modularizing deep learning via pairwise learning with kernels."
-IEEE Transactions on Neural Networks and Learning Systems 33, no. 4 (2021): 1441-1451.
+Duan, Shiyu, Shujian Yu, and Jose C. Principe.
+"Modularizing Deep Learning via Pairwise Learning With Kernels."
+IEEE transactions on neural networks and learning systems 33, no. 4 (2022): 1441-1451.